piotr-proszowski/dotfiles/README.md

 [Awesome plugin browser](https://github.com/philc/vimium)
 I keep the config so I can experiment with it's settings

+It's also worth to mention this trick: [How to leave search bar with keyboard](https://xavierchow.github.io/2016/03/07/vimium-leave-address-bar/)

 ## Vim
 Because I'm using Vim a lot I decided to create special list for it: [LINK](./vim/README.md)